-The charming Cayman Islands continue to be a coveted Caribbean getaway, providing for both adventurous and more immobile travelers.
-Gorgeous barrier reefs call to divers as the rum punch calls to the beach bums.
-Honeymooners hike through the 200-year-old Mastic Trail as parents take their children for interactive swims at Stingray City.
-Whichever way you choose to mellow out, the Cayman Islands can oblige. continue»
+The charming Cayman Islands continue to be a coveted Caribbean getaway for both adventure- and relaxation-seeking travelers.
+Coral reefs and shipwrecks call to divers as the rum punch calls to the beach bums.
+Honeymooners hike through the 200-year-old Mastic Trail while parents take their children for interactive swims at Stingray City.
+Whichever way you choose to mellow out, the Cayman Islands can oblige.

-The best time to visit the Cayman Islands is between May and July, when the hotel rates drop.
-The Islands are warm year-round, with average highs holding steady in the 80s.
-January and February are the coolest months with lows averaging in the lower 70s.
-The rainy season is from May through about late October -- though showers usually only last for a couple hours at a time.
+The best time to visit the Cayman Islands is between March and June when the hotel rates drop.
+The islands are warm year-round with average highs holding steady in the 80s.
+January and February are the coolest months with average lows in the high 60s.
+The rainy season spans from May through October – though showers usually only last for a few hours at a time.
 The islands' location in the western part of the Caribbean shields them from being hit too hard by the annual hurricane season, which lasts from June to November.
 If you don't want to sacrifice weather for a break on hotel prices, plan a trip for the region's dry season, which runs from November to April.

 Mind the sun

-The sweltering Caribbean heat could take you by surprise, and travel sites suggest you take it easy on your first day on the islands.
-Remember to wear sunglasses, drink water and apply sunscreen regularly on the subsequent days of your trip.
+The sweltering Caribbean heat could take you by surprise, so it may be best to take it easy on your first day on the islands.
+Remember to wear sunglasses, drink water and apply sunscreen regularly during your trip.
 This will not only help you avoid sunburn, but also heat stroke, the symptoms of which include fever, chills, headache, nausea or dizziness.

 Respect the bugs